Projects

 Processing (Java)

-Initially created to serve as a software sketchbook and to teach programming fundamentals within a visual context, Processing has evolved into a new medium for professionals and students alike.
-The Processing software is free and open source, and runs on the Mac, Windows, and GNU/Linux platforms.
-Processing has since evolved into a development tool for professionals, an educational tool used in classrooms around the country, and a new context and medium for artists.
+Initially created to serve as a software sketchbook and to teach programming fundamentals within a visual context, Processing has since evolved into a development tool for professionals, an educational tool used in classrooms around the world, and a new context and medium for artists.
+The Processing software is free and open source, and runs on macOS, Windows, and GNU/Linux platforms.
 Today, there are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning, prototyping, and production.

 If you are interested in receiving updates about Processing, contributing to the repository, or downloading the software, visit the Processing website.